 Contact was made by nurses, using identifying details that were sometimes inaccurate or sketchy.
 The news they brought was unwelcome, and sometimes prompted verbal abuse and even physical attack.
 With HIV/AIDS, contact tracing became critical.
-In 2017 HIV/AIDS, syphilis, gonorrhoea became notifiable anonymously under the Health Protection Amendment Act.
-Doctors have to send figures, but not names, to the Ministry of Health so accurate figures can be kept.
+In 2017 HIV/AIDS, syphilis and gonorrhoea became notifiable anonymously under the Health Protection Amendment Act.
+Doctors had to send data, but not names, to the Ministry of Health so accurate figures could be kept.

-By 2018 there were about 35 sexual health clinics in New Zealand.
-The Family Planning organisation also provides sexual health testing and information.
+In 2018 there were about 35 sexual health clinics in New Zealand.
+The Family Planning organisation also provided sexual health testing and information.
 The New Zealand Venereological Society was formed in 1978 to lobby for more attention to sexually transmitted diseases in the health system.

 In 1989, the government allocated $1.5 million to combat the spread of sexually transmitted diseases and expand clinic services.
 When amounts for the various regions were announced, West Coast area health board member and Greymouth mayor Barry Dallas said their $42,000 grant should be sent back.
 ‘People would be too embarrassed to attend.
 Anyway the diseases are not a problem on the Coast.’
 1